 She reached into her pocket, with one hand, to feel the little book.
 It was confidence.
 With the other hand, she aimed her weapon.

 There was no way Griswold would go easily, voluntarily.
 Peter was preparing himself, mentally, emotionally for this confrontation.
 He’d had to pull Griswold off of other guards in the past, but he always had back-up for when things got out of control.
-Why had he come here alone?
-This was a stupid idea.
+Why did I come alone?
+This was a stupid idea, he scolded himself.
 No turning back now.
+Keep it together, Peter, just a little longer.

 He pulled his sidearm, broke open the cylinder and confirmed it was loaded, then slid it back into the holster.
 He left the retaining strap, dangling, unsecured, in case he had to pull the weapon with speed.